Alexyazdani/BER-testing/README.md

 # BER-testing, by Alex Yazdani
-Cisco secure shell script to test BER of a setup of an optical port.
+Cisco IOS shell script to test BER of a setup of an optical port.
 Will work for any IOS-XE devices, unless prbs commands require attaching to a location or dropping into a shell.

 To use this to measure BER, simply copy and paste the code in full into the Cisco CLI.
 The Rx of the module under test must be receiving a PRBS-31 signal.